Jiri-Mihal/vps-installation-scripts/README.md

 # Installation scripts to run website on Ubuntu
 Do you need to run website on your Ubuntu server or VPS?
-These bash scripts can help you to correctly install commonly used applications to run websites.
+These bash scripts can help you to properly install common used applications to run websites.

 ### Usage example
 ```bash